 Burger Junior High School: Henry V. Burger was born in Mendon in 1870, but lived most of his 83 years in Henrietta.
 He worked tirelessly to establish a local high school.
 Burger was a member of the Board of Education for 25 years, serving as clerk during most of that time.
 The school's cornerstone was placed in 1963.

 Roth Junior High School: Charles H. Roth is remembered for his outstanding contributions to the community as a member of the original board of education.
-He helped oversee creation of the Rush-Henrietta Central School, which opened in 1952; it later was known as Roth High School and now Roth Middle School.
+He helped oversee creation of the Rush-Henrietta Central School, which opened in 1952; it later was known as Roth High School and now Roth Junior High School.
 Roth was on the school board from 1946 to 1960, serving as president for 10 years of those years.

 Carlton O. Webster Building: Known between 2000 and 2017 as the Ninth Grade Academy, this former junior high school was named for Carlton O. Webster, a respected English and drama teacher in the district.
 The building now houses the Webster Learning Center.